 So this week, many many phone calls will be made, probably a few big purchases and plans will take shape.

-We are also blessed to be presenters at this year’s tinidazole (tindamax) over the counter.
+We are also blessed to be presenters at this year’s Immigrant and Minority Farmers Conference.
 We have attended the conference for the past 4 years.
 Now we actually have knowlege to share.
 We will be presenting on business plans for long term funding and advanced marketing–sharing your story.
 One thing I love about this conference is the international component.
 When I present it will be translated into at least 5 languages–Spanish, Hmong, Somali, Karen and Bhutanese.
 Amazing to think that I have something to share with people from so many backgrounds.

 This weekend Proeun and I had the privilege of attending the Minnesota Organic Conference in St. Cloud.
 Thanks to my parents who graciously came up from the cities to spend the weekend at our farm and help with the children and some organizing!
 Thanks mom and dad!